vsanzp/MSGLib/README.md

 This Modelica library provides functionality to describe message-passing communication between model components, and to store messages within models in a dynamic memory structure (e.g., a queue).

 The Modelica code (MSGLib.mo) has been tested in Dymola and OpenModelica.
 It includes the user documentation, the library components and a set of illustrative examples.
-Once downloaded and extracted, the MSGLib.mo file can be directly open and used in one of these simulation environments without any further instalation requirements.
+Once downloaded and extracted, the MSGLib.mo file can be directly opened and used in one of these simulation environments without any further instalation requirements.
 The Resources/Include directory includes the C code corresponding to external objects and function calls from the Modelica code.

  Author: